flutter/website/src/content/ui/interactivity/focus.md

 The [`FocusableActionDetector`][] widget combines the functionality of [`Actions`][], [`Shortcuts`][], and [`MouseRegion`][] with a `Focus` widget.
-This widget creates a detector that defines actions and key bindings, and provides callbacks that handle focus and hover highlights.
+This widgets creates a detector that defines actions and key bindings, and provides callbacks that handle focus and hover highlights.
-Flutter controls use this to implement these aspects of the controls.
+Flutter controls use this to implement all of these aspects of the controls.
 Flutter implements this widget using the constituent widgets.
 If you don't need all of its functionality, use only the widgets you need.
 This widget provides a convenient way to build these behaviors into